thucnhu/ruby-is-fun/4-Loops and Subroutines/README.md

 Hi
 ```

 Unlike the previous example, the output here is `Hi` because the string object `str` is assigned a new object, which makes it detached from the original object.
-Therefore, the original object remains the same.
+Therefore, the original object remains unchanged.

 ## References